 Key Differences Between Invoice and Receipt

-- An Invoice is a request for payment and receipt is a confirmation of payment.
+- An invoice is a demand for payment.
+Conversely, a receipt is proof of the transaction.

-- The invoice indicates the total amount due whereas the receipt indicates the total sum paid along with the mode of payment.
+- The invoice indicates the total amount due, whereas the receipt indicates the total sum paid along with the date on which payment is made.

 - Both are a part of the purchase cycle.

-- Both contain details about buyer and seller.
+- They contain details about the buyer and seller.

 - Both are legally non-negotiable instruments.

 Suppose you are an event manager, and you have organized a function for your client in a five-star hotel.
 So, you want to get paid for that.
 Therefore, the document that you will use to seek payment from your customer is the invoice.
 It will list out all the costs related to material, labour and overheads.
 Also, it will show the GST rate and amount along with the total amount due from the client.

 As soon as the customer pays for the invoice, it is your duty as a seller to send the receipt of payment to the client.
 It acts as proof of payment.